 Yes.
-An annual declaration is obtained from Directors, Key Management Personnel and Senior Management concerning their interests in other entities, and ensures requisite approvals, as required under the applicable guidelines as well as the Company's policies, are in place before transacting with such individuals/entities.
+An annual declaration is obtained from Directors, concerning their interests in other entities, and it is ensured that requisite approvals, as required under the applicable guidelines as well as the Company's policies, are in place before transacting with such individuals/entities.

-Businesses should provide goods and services in a manner that is sustainable and safe- E
+Businesses should provide goods and services in a manner that is sustainable and safe - E